Gbyte Recovery

 Step 2: Scan Your iPhone for Missing Calendar Events (Free)

-Select Calendar and start a free scan.
 The scan safely checks your device and backups for missing calendar events without changing or overwriting any existing data — this step is completely risk-free.
-Gbyte Recovery can also scan for deleted photos, messages, contacts, and more.
-If you've also lost contacts along with calendar events, see our guide on how to recover deleted iPhone contacts for additional help.

 Step 3: Recover Only What You Need (When You’re Ready)